bmad-sim/GTPSA.jl/README.md

 # GTPSA.jl
 [![Build Status](https://github.com/bmad-sim/GTPSA.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/bmad-sim/GTPSA.jl/actions/workflows/CI.yml?query=branch%3Amain)

-This package provides a full-featured Julia interface to the [Generalised Truncated Power Series Algebra (GTPSA) library](https://mad.web.cern.ch/mad/releases/madng/html/mad_mod_diffalg.html#gtpsa), which computes Taylor expansions, or Truncated Power Series (TPSs) of real and complex multivariable functions to arbitrary orders in the variables.
+This package provides a full-featured Julia interface to the [Generalised Truncated Power Series Algebra (GTPSA) library](https://mad.web.cern.ch/mad/releases/madng/html/mad_mod_diffalg.html), which computes Taylor expansions, or Truncated Power Series (TPSs) of real and complex multivariable functions to arbitrary orders in the variables.

 Truncated Power Series Algebra (TPSA) performs forward-mode automatic differentation (AD) similar to the dual-number implementation of `ForwardDiff.jl`.
 However, instead of nesting derivatives for higher orders, TPSA naturally extends to arbitary orders by directly using the power series expansions.
-This, paired with a fast monomial indexing function for propagating the partial derivatives, gives `GTPSA.jl` nearly the same performance as `ForwardDiff.jl` to 1st-order, but significantly faster performance for 2nd-order calculations and above.
+This, paired with a fast monomial indexing function for propagating the partial derivatives, gives `GTPSA.jl` the same performance as `ForwardDiff.jl` to 1st-order, but significantly faster performance for 2nd-order calculations and above.

 GTPSA provides several advantages over current Julia AD packages:

-1. **Speed**: By directly using the power series expansions, `GTPSA.jl` is significantly faster than `ForwardDiff.jl` for 2nd-order calculations and above, and nearly the same performance at 1st-order
+1. **Speed**: By directly using the power series expansions, `GTPSA.jl` is significantly faster than `ForwardDiff.jl` for 2nd-order calculations and above, and has the same performance at 1st-order
-2. **Custom Orders in Individual Variables**: For example, computing the Taylor expansion of $f(v_1,v_2)$ to 2nd order in $v_1$ and 6th order in $v_2$ is done trivially in GTPSA
+2. **Custom Orders in Individual Variables**: For example, computing the Taylor expansion of $f(x_1,x_2)$ to 2nd order in $x_1$ and 6th order in $x_2$ is done trivially in GTPSA
 3. **Complex Numbers**: GTPSA natively supports complex numbers, and allows for mixing of complex and real truncated power series
 4. **All Taylor Coefficients Stored**: GTPSA implements an efficient monomial coefficient indexing function for high speed even with TPSs having a large number of variables to high orders
 5. **Distinction Between State Variables and Parameters**: Distinguishing between dependent variables and parameters in the solution of a differential equation expressed as a power series in the dependent variables/parameters is very advantageous in analysis